richpl/PyBasic/README.md

 Numeric variables have no suffix, whereas string variables are always suffixed by '$'.
 Note that 'I' and 'I$' are considered to be separate variables.
 Note that string literals must always be enclosed within double quotes (not single quotes).
 Using no quotes will result in a syntax error.
+In addition, for floating point numbers less than one (e.g. 0.67), the decimal point must always be prefixed by a zero (e.g. .67 will be flagged as a syntax error).

 Array variables are defined using the **DIM** statement, which explicitly lists how many dimensions the array has, and the sizes of those dimensions: